 We're glass-half-full types of people around here, and realize that for every "don't," there should be a "do" in improving our online fundraising and marketing.
-With that in mind, please enjoy the six "do's" of asking for donations on your website.
+Here are the six "dos" of asking for donations on your website.

 Photo Source: Big Stock Photo

 As marketing guru Seth Godin once blogged, our target markets are often "lazy people in a hurry."
 (No offense to our lovely, unexpected donors!)
-Let's face it -- people are getting savvier by the day - ad banners are beginning to blend into the background, and cluttered layouts are turning people away.
+Let's face it: People are getting savvier by the day, ad banners are blending into the background, and cluttered layouts are turning people away.
 Big, bold, beautiful buttons are what we're after.
 (When we at Network for Good put our button front and center on our homepage, we brought in 30 percent more donations!)

 Belts and purse strings are tightening, and folks are becoming increasingly skeptical of charities.
 Now's the time to be completely transparent about where contributions and gifts are going.
-The more honest and open your organization is, the more trustworthy you become.
-Illustrate this with testimonials, endorsments and badges from charity ratings such as Charity Navigator or your Better Business Bureau seal.
+The more honest and open your organization is, the more trustworthy you'll become.
+Illustrate this with testimonials, endorsments, and badges from groups such as Charity Navigator or the Better Business Bureau.

-Put yourself in your target to donor's shoes: What's most important to me?
-Am I looking for convenience, a happy feeling or sense of accomplishment?
+Put yourself in your donor's shoes: What's most important to me?
+Am I looking for convenience, a happy feeling, or a sense of accomplishment?
 Do I want to affect a certain group of people's lives?
-Your mission won't tug at the heartstrings of every single person -- but make sure it hits home with your target audience(s).
+Your mission won't tug at the heartstrings of every single person—but make sure it hits home with your target audience(s).

 This element is key to making the ask: Do your best to make a connection to the people and places from which you're soliciting donations.
 Whether your program work is in Africa or your soup kitchen is on Main Street, be sure to include language to bring a sense of relevance to your website visitors.
 (According to a recent study, an organization's presence in the user's own community was the second most important deciding factor after the organization's mission and work.)